MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

 - **RuleID** - Integer value used to track which category of Accessibility violation is being remediated by the user.

+#### Office.UX.AccChecker.TurnOffNotificationsFromCanvasContextualCardActivity

+This event is triggered when the user turns off the in-canvas Accessibility notifications in Word.
+The data is used to denote that the user has disabled accessibility notifications.
+This data helps with work on remediating accessibility issues and drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.

+The following fields are collected:

+- None

+#### Office.UX.AccChecker.WordAccCheckerGutterIconRendered

+This event is used to track the frequency with which the Accessibility Checker in-Canvas notifications are displayed to the user in Word.
+This helps to understand the frequency with which users are notified about Accessibility issues in Office documents.
+This data helps with work on remediating accessibility issues and drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.

+The following fields are collected:

+- None

+#### Office.UX.AccChecker.WordInCanvasNotificationSettings

+This event is triggered when the user or IT Admin has enabled in-Canvas accessibility notifications in Word.
+This event is used to understand the instances when the in-canvas Accessibility notifications are enabled for Office users.
+The enabled status of the feature allows Microsoft to understand if the user can be notified after documents are scanned automatically in the background.
+This data helps with work on remediating accessibility issues and drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.

+The following fields are collected:

+- **AccCheckerGutterIconEnabled** - Boolean to track the offered state of the Accessible Authoring notifications

+- **AccCheckerTextContrastScanEnabled** - Boolean to track the offered state of Text color contrast Accessible Authoring Enabled/Disabled state of the Accessible Authoring notifications

+- **AccessibleAuthoringEnabled** - Boolean to track the Enabled/Disabled state of the Accessible Authoring notifications

+- **AccessibleAuthoringEnabledByDefault** - Boolean to track the default Enabled/Disabled state of the Accessible Authoring notifications

+- **AccessibleAuthoringOptOutEnabledInCanvasCard** - Boolean to track the offered state for opting out of Accessible Authoring notifications.

+- **BackgroundAccCheckerEnabled** - Boolean to track the Enabled/Disabled state of the Background Accessibility checker

+#### Office.UX.AccChecker.WordInvokeCanvasContextualCardFromGutterActivity

+This event is used to track user selection on the Word Accessibility Checker in-Canvas notification.
+This helps to understand the specific Accessibility issues that users remediate within Office documents.
+This data helps with work on remediating accessibility issues and drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.

+The following fields are collected:

+- **IssueType** – Integer value used to track which category of Accessibility violation is being remediated by the user.

+- **TextRangeLength** - Integer value used to track the length of the text range being remediated for the accessibility issue.

+#### Office.UX.ColorPickerInCanvasContextualCard

+This event is used to track the selected color within the Accessibility Checker In-Canvas Color Picker.
+This helps to understand the specific color selection for the Accessibility issues that users remediate within Office documents.
+This data helps with work on remediating accessibility issues and drives the creation of an inclusive environment in the workplace and classroom for people with disabilities.

+The following fields are collected:

+- **BulkFixAllIssues** - Boolean value used to track if Bulk color fixes for all issues are enabled within the In-Canvas Color Picker.

+- **BulkFixFlightEnabled** - Boolean value used to track if Bulk color fixes are enabled within the In-Canvas Color Picker.

+- **BulkFixSimilarIssues** - Boolean value used to track if Bulk color fixes for similar issues are enabled within the In-Canvas Color Picker.

+- **Color_Category** - Integer value that represents the category of the selected color within the In-Canvas Color Picker.

+- **ColorFlightSetting** - Integer value that represents the settings applied to the color picker suggestions.

+- **Color_Index** - Integer value that represents the index of the selected color within the In-Canvas Color Picker.

+- **FixSimilarFlightEnabled** - Boolean value that indicates if fixing similar colors is enabled within the In-Canvas Color Picker.

+- **IsAccessible** - Boolean value hat represents if the users selection is accessible within the In-Canvas Color Picker.

+- **NumberOfSuggestions** - Integer value that represents the number of suggestions presented to the user within the In-Canvas Color Picker.

+- **SuggestionIndex** - Integer value that represents the index of the selected color within the In-Canvas Color Picker.

 #### Office.Word.Accessibility.LearningTools.ReadAloud.PlayReadAloud